ian-kent/vagrant-zookeeper/README.md

-Ubuntu ZooKeeper with Serf
+Apache ZooKeeper with Serf
 ==========================

-Vagrant build for Ubuntu with Serf
+Vagrant build for Ubuntu with Apache ZooKeeper and Serf

 Requires Vagrant v2 - http://www.vagrantup.com/